PEPLabs/ANG-COD-TODO/README.md

 2. Implementing one-war and two-way data binding
 3. Working with arrays, objects and using TypeScript in Angular

+### Project Set-Up and Todo Tree
+- [Open this github repo in VSCode]()
+- Accept all recommended extensions, or click this link to install [Todo Tree Extension](vscode:extension/Gruntfuggly.todo-tree)
+- Open Todo Tree Side Bar and complete the steps
+- Todo Tree is an extension that displays items that you need to work on in the codebase.
+If you look in the Todo Tree sidebar, you will see a list of steps to complete.

 ### Steps
-- [Open this github repo in VSCode]()
-- Accept all recommended extensions, or click this link to install [TODO Tree Entension](vscode:extension/Gruntfuggly.todo-tree)

-- Open TODO Tree Side Bar and complete the steps
-- Step1 Implement a form and method for adding new TODO items
+- Step 1: Implement a form and method for adding new TODO items
-- Step 2 Display the list of TODO items
+- Step 2: Display the list of TODO items
-- Step 3 Implement the logic for marking items as complete
+- Step 3: Implement the logic for marking items as complete
-- Step 4 Implement the logic for removing items
+- Step 4: Implement the logic for removing items
 - Visit [http://localhost:4200/](http://localhost:4200/) to test your application

 ### Requirements